Jump to: Levy FAQs

 The CLFL remains the same as in previous years at $75 per filing.
 This per-filing levy is not included in the annual levies but instead is to be remitted by Subscribers for each qualifying filing (for example, a statement of claim) made at the Court of King’s Bench.
 Please visit ALIA’s website for more information on the CLFL.

-The actuary’s recommendation is based largely on their annual calculation of the costs of operating the indemnity program, including defence costs and payment of claims, which form the largest component of the levy and is why increased claims costs usually necessitate a higher levy.
+The actuary’s recommendation is based largely on their annual calculation of the costs of operating the indemnity program, including defence costs and payment of claims which form the largest component of the levy.
+As a result, increases in claims costs usually necessitate a higher levy.

-In the levy-setting process, the Board first determines the “theoretical levy”, which is essentially the cost of covering claims, including defending Subscribers, repairing errors, compensating the public, and operating the indemnity program, divided by the number of Subscribers.
-The theoretical levy is the amount that would have to be paid by each Subscriber in the absence of any upward or downward adjustments.
-Those potential adjustments are changes to the theoretical levy that the Board deems appropriate for reasons that include building or reducing the indemnity program’s capital to ensure the financial health of the program, maintaining the stability of the levy over time, and guarding against the need for a special levy, a requirement for all Subscribers to make an additional payment.
+In the levy-setting process, the Board first determines the “theoretical levy”, which is essentially the cost of covering claims—including defending Subscribers, repairing errors, compensating the public, and operating the indemnity program—divided by the number of Subscribers.
+The theoretical levy is the amount each Subscriber would pay in the absence of any adjustments.

-In deciding each year whether the indemnity program’s capital is at the right level, the Board receives the recommendation of ALIA’s management and actuary.
-The Board uses a capital target tool specifically developed for ALIA by its actuary.
-If the Board determines the capital is higher than is required, it applies the excess amount to reduce the theoretical levy.
-However, if the capital is lower than it should be, the Board increases the levy and uses the difference to replenish the capital.
-The result is the actual levy that each Subscriber pays for the indemnity coverage ALIA provides.
+In assessing the indemnity program’s capital level, the Board considers the recommendation of ALIA’s management and the actuary, using a capital target tool developed for ALIA by its actuary.
+If capital exceeds the target, the Board applies the excess amount to reduce the theoretical levy.
+But if it is lower, the Board increases the theoretical levy to replenish the capital.
+The result is the “actual levy” that each Subscriber pays for ALIA’s indemnity coverage.

-For the 2025-2026 policy year (July 1, 2024, to June 30, 2025), after considering all relevant factors, the Board accepted the recommendation of ALIA’s management, the Board’s Executive Committee, and appointed actuary, and set the theoretical levy for Professional Liability / Negligence at $3,513.
-Absent any adjustment, that theoretical levy would have been the actual levy each Subscriber would have paid.
-However, the Board again authorized using ALIA’s capital to reduce that amount by $603 per Subscriber.
-This reduction resulted in a Professional Liability / Negligence base levy assessment of $2,910, unchanged from last year.
+For the 2026-2027 policy year (July 1, 2026, to June 30, 2027), after considering all relevant factors, the Board accepted the recommendation of ALIA’s management, actuary, and the Board’s Executive Committee, and set the theoretical levy for Professional Liability at $3,452.
+Absent any adjustment, that would have been the actual levy each Subscriber would have paid.
+However, the Board again authorized using ALIA’s capital to reduce that amount by $762 per Subscriber.
+This reduction resulted in a Professional Liability base levy assessment of $2,690, $220 less than last year.

-ALIA’s investment returns play a significant role in its ability to use capital to reduce the Professional Liability / Negligence base levy each Subscriber pays.
+ALIA’s investment returns play a significant role in its ability to use capital to reduce the Professional Liability base levy each Subscriber pays.

 Universal Cyber Coverage Premium

-The Universal Cyber Coverage Premium is negotiated with the third-party insurer and is not determined by ALIA’s actuary.
-In the negotiations, ALIA seeks the optimal balance of premium and coverage for Subscribers, while maintaining the universal nature of the program, so all Subscribers and clients are covered, without any onerous application process.
+The Universal Cyber Coverage Premium is negotiated with the third-party insurer and is not calculated by ALIA’s actuary.
+In the negotiations, ALIA, with its broker, Aon, seeks the optimal balance of premium and coverage for Subscribers, while maintaining the universal nature of the program, so all Subscribers and clients are covered, without any onerous application process.
 For policy limits and other coverage details, please log in to the Law Society of Alberta’s Lawyer Portal.

-The major components of the base Professional Liability / Negligence Levy include the following:
+The major components of the base Professional Liability Levy include the following:

 ALIA continues to focus on ensuring that the levies and the Universal Cyber Coverage Premium are as low as reasonably possible for the optimal coverage.
 These include, but are not limited to:

-Invoices will be made available online through the Law Society of Alberta’s Lawyer Portal before May 31, 2025.
+Invoices will be made available online before May 31, 2026, through the Law Society of Alberta’s Lawyer Portal.

 The amounts of the invoices for those without individual surcharges will be:

-• $2,910 per Subscriber for Professional Liability / Negligence (Part A)
+- $2,690 per Subscriber for Professional Liability (negligence)

-• $186 per Subscriber for Misappropriation (Part B)
+- $110 per Subscriber for Misappropriation (lawyer theft)

 Levy FAQs

-Payment of the levies and Universal Cyber Coverage Premium is due by June 30, 2025.
-This year, payments can be made in a single payment or by two instalments.
-Invoices will be made available online through the Law Society of Alberta’s Lawyer Portal.
+Payment of the levies and Universal Cyber Coverage Premium is due by June 30, 2026.
+This year, payments can be made in a single payment or by two instalments due June 30, 2026 and December 31, 2026.
+Invoices will be available online through the Law Society of Alberta’s Lawyer Portal.

 For information on how to make a payment to ALIA, view Making A Payment to ALIA.